 Frequently asked questions

 Approval boils down to your personal circumstances, but generally, payday loans for EI are easier to get approved for than other types of loans.
-Borrowers with a poor credit score can get a payday loan.
+Borrowers with poor credit scores can get a payday loan.
 If you meet a lender's income requirements and have a decent credit history, then you have a higher chance of approval.

 Not all lenders are willing to accept employment insurance, and instead prefer more steady sources of income.
 Here is a list of some popular payday loan providers in Canada that do not accept EI: